iree-org/iree/bindings/python/pyiree/jax/README.md

 linear_relu_layer([w, b], x)
 ```

+## Ahead of Time Compilation

+An ahead-of-time compilation function provides a lower-level API for compiling a
+function with a specific input signature without creating the runtime bindings
+for execution within Python.
+This is primarily useful for targeting other
+runtime environments like Android.

-## Example: Compile a MLP for Android
+### Example: Compile a MLP and run it on Android

 Install the Android NDK according to the
 [Android Getting Started](https://google.github.io/iree/get-started/getting-started-android-cmake)